J0mbi/J0mbi/README.md

-- 👋 Hi, I’m @Jombi-KR
+- 👋 Hi, I’m @J0mbi
-- 👀 My main language is Java
+- 👀 My main language is Java, Kotlin
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, NodeJS
-- 💞️ I’m making my Minecraft Modded Client, Catware.
+- 💞️ I’m not doing anything ;)
 - 📫 Mail me if you have question at jombi@duck.com

-ILY<3